pracks224/Interview_Prep/README.md

         But when producer sends message,It will send to one broker who is the leader for that partion and then it will replicate inn other two.
         Similarly we can create prodcuers using command kafka -consumer-console.bat --bootsrtap-server --from-begining

+ #### ISR in Kafka

+ -  In Sync Replica .
+To see the list of topics kafka-topics.bat --describe Lets say one broker down ,the automatically leader will be assigned in sync

+ #### Kafka Producer And Consumer Example In Java Spring Boot

+ - Will share the link later here (main depencey is springframework-kafka )

  **[⬆ Back to Top](#table-of-contents)**